ethanlabs101/FRLegends-Asset-Database/asset-mds/cars/S15/toyota-supra-mk4.md

 ---

-Visit the Online Asset Manager in FR Legends Skeleton Key CLI application to install and inject today!
+Visit the Online Asset Manager in the FR Legends Skeleton Key CLI application to install and inject this asset today!

 [FR Legends Skeleton Key →](https://github.com/ethanlabs101/frlegends-skeleton-key)